Filling in the pupillage application form: 5 things you need to know

 ‘There’s nothing worse than somebody trying to sound like a lawyer,’ says Stephen Vullo QC of 2 Bedford Row.
 ‘When in court the finest advocates never say a word that is difficult.
 They never say a word that you wouldn’t readily understand or that my eight-year-old son wouldn’t instantly understand.
 Only people trying to sound like advocates use long words, Latin and other things.
 It’s totally unnecessary.’

-3. Lead with your experience
+3. Lead with experience on your pupillage application

 Some sets put mini-pupillage or pro bono experience at the top of their list of requirements, but that doesn’t mean you should ignore part-time jobs, internships and other experience.
 Keeping a regular working schedule, interacting with people and the decision making that occurs in almost any job are all useful in showing a chambers that you can look after yourself and that you’ll keep working to bring in the chambers’ fees as well.
 That’s before you get to interests that can be useful.